 Investing for the Long-Term

-As a long-term investor, HMC is focused on material environmental, social, and governance (ESG) factors that may impact the performance of our investments, now and in the future.
+As a long-term investor, HMC focuses on environmental, social, and governance (ESG) factors that may impact the performance of our investments.
 ESG factors are conditions, circumstances, or issues that can be found in areas such as energy consumption, greenhouse gas emissions, climate change, resource scarcity, water use, waste management, health and safety, employee productivity, diversity and inclusion, supply chain risk management, human rights (including workers’ rights), and effective board oversight.

-We believe that considering ESG risk factors in our investment analysis and decision-making processes is aligned with our mission to help ensure that Harvard University has the financial resources to confidently maintain and expand its preeminence in teaching, learning, and research for future generations.
+We believe that considering ESG risk factors in our investment analysis and decision-making processes is aligned with our mission to help ensure that Harvard University has the financial resources to confidently maintain and expand its leadership in education and research for future generations.

 A three-pronged approach guides HMC's sustainable investment work and priorities:

 Harvard is also a signatory to the PRI’s Global Statement on Investor Obligations and Duties.
 This statement calls for policymakers to clarify investors’ obligations and duties, in particular, in relation to the integration of ESG issues into investment practice.
-In turn, the statement calls for investors to take account of ESG issues in their investment processes and decision-making, encourage high standards of ESG performance in the companies or other entities in which they are invested, and support the stability and resilience of the financial system.
+In turn, the statement calls for investors to take account of environmental, social, and governance issues in their investment processes and decision-making, encourage high standards of environmental, social, and governance performance in the companies or other entities in which they are invested, and support the stability and resilience of the financial system.

 Members of HMC’s Compliance team have joined the PRI’s Hedge Fund Advisory Committee.
-This Committee aims to develop tools to facilitate the implementation of ESG factors in the investment process across the hedge fund industry.
+This Committee aims to develop tools to facilitate the implementation of environmental, social, and governance factors in the investment process across the hedge fund industry.
 Current projects include a responsible investment due diligence questionnaire for hedge funds, as well as an industry guide for asset owners.

 We are also a signatory to the CDP's climate change program.
 The CDP, formerly known as the Carbon Disclosure Project, is an international non-profit organization that works with governments, public companies, and over 800 institutional investors to drive environmental disclosure and performance of publicly listed companies.